-The Historical-Cultural Monuments of Armenia are Inseparable Parts of UNESCO World Heritage List
+The Historical-Cultural Monuments of Armenia Listed in UNESCO World Heritage List

 Ejmiatsin Mother Cathedral